ptrpfa/ZeroWasteKitchen/README.md

     ```

 #### MongoDB Setup
+To setup your own MongoDB database for this project, follow the instructions below:
 1. Install the required MongoDB tools from the MongoDB download page. <em>[MongoDB Shell](https://www.mongodb.com/try/download/shell)</em> is needed to set up the database and <em>[MongoDB Command Line Database Tools](https://www.mongodb.com/try/download/database-tools)</em> is required to migrate the database.

 2. A MongoDB Dump has been created and can be restored to setup the MongoDB database required for the application easily